 Great question!
 I’m a planner.
 Pediatric nursing attracts a certain type of person (organized, attention to detail, “Type A.”) I believe that routines help children thrive and also liberate parents.

 The world is an unpredictable place for young kids.
 So, the more that parents can create consistency in their child’s day, the better their child adapts.
-In my sleep programs, we focus on creating a rhythm to your days and nights.
+In my baby sleep programs, we focus on creating a rhythm to your days and nights.
 Parents always tell me how much happier and more relaxed their babies are once they’re on a consistent routine.
 Their sleep and appetites improve, and they’re often less fussy and clingy.

 Being a parent is a 24/7 job.
 Imagine going to work and never knowing when you’ll have a break or be able to leave?!
 I say that “routines liberate you” as a parent, because once your child is on a predictable daily routine, you get to know when you’ll have downtime.
 Downtime shouldn’t be a luxury, it should be a daily occurrence.